namnamir/threat-hunting/Cybersecurity-Terms.md

  - **Security Operations Center**: A centralized organizational function fulfilled by an information security team that monitors, detects, and analyzes events on the network or system to prevent and resolve issues before they result in business disruptions.
  - **Vulnerability**: Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source.
 Source: NIST SP 800-128.
  - **Zero Day**: A previously unknown system vulnerability with the potential of exploitation without risk of detection or prevention because it does not, in general, fit recognized patterns, signatures, or methods.

-# Access Control Concepts
- - **Audit**: Independent review and examination of records and activities to assess the adequacy of system controls, to ensure compliance "with established policies and operational procedures.
+ - **Audit**: Independent review and examination of records and activities to assess the adequacy of organization's security controls, policies, and procedures, to ensure compliance with established policies and operational procedures.
 NIST SP 1800-15B
  - **Crime Prevention through Environmental Design (CPTED)**: An architectural approach to designing buildings and spaces that emphasizes passive features to reduce the likelihood of criminal activity.
  - **Defense in Depth**: Information security strategy integrating people, technology, and operations capabilities to establish variable barriers across multiple layers and missions of the organization.
 Source: NIST SP 800-53 Rev 4
  - **Discretionary Access Control (DAC)**: A certain amount of access control is left to the discretion of the object’s owner or anyone else authorized to control the object’s access.
 The owner can determine who should have access rights to an object and what those rights should be.
 NIST SP 800-192.
 Discretionary access control is a model wherein permissions are granted by operational managers, allowing them to determine which personnel can get specific access to particular assets controlled by the manager